Shellharbour Junction railway station: New site

 Given the rapid growth of new suburbs along the railway line, including Shell Cove and Flinders, in 2003 RailCorp began planning work to relocate Dunmore's railway station to the north.
 The project was announced as "Flinders Station" by the then member for Kiama, Matt Brown, in 2011.
 His successor, Gareth Ward, re-announced the project the following year, and construction began, with an announced budget of $39 million.
 In 2013, Ward announced that the name would be changed to Shell Cove, but it later emerged that the station could not be named Shell Cove (or Flinders) because it was physically located in Dunmore.
 Transport for NSW successfully applied to the Geographical Names Board to have the station named Shellharbour Junction instead.

 The project also saw the Dunmore passing loop extended north to the new station site, increasing its length to 1.8 kilometres.

 The new station opened to passengers on 22 November 2014.
 Services to the former Dunmore Station ceased the previous day, and the old station was fenced off pending a decision on its future use.

 Shellharbour Junction recorded 10,616 passenger journeys in the first three months of 2015, almost as many as the number of journeys recorded by Dunmore Station in its last full year of operation.

 Platforms and services

 Transport links

-Premier Illawarra operates one bus route to and from Shellharbour Junction station:
+Premier Illawarra operates one bus route via Shellharbour Junction station, under contract to Transport for NSW: